ErkHal/ErgoBot/README.md

  - ```safkaa``` Fetches cafeteria lunch menus at my campus
  - ```marco``` I bet you know what the bot will answer to this one
  - ```pizza {amount}``` Randomizes the amount of pizza toppings you want
+ - ```gif {searchword}``` Fetches a random GIF from Giphy.com with the provided searchword, if searchword is omitted, gets a completely random GIF

 ## Installation
 Clone the repository, navigate to root directory of the repo.